diego-conti/gullinbursti/README.md

 # Gullinbursti

-A [Magma](http://magma.maths.usyd.edu.au/magma/) program to classify topological types of Galois coverings of the projective line.
+A [Magma](http://magma.maths.usyd.edu.au/magma/) program to classify topological types of Galois covers of the projective line.

 The algorithm is explained in

 [CGP] D. Conti, A. Ghigi, R. Pignatelli.
-Topological types of actions on curves [????](http://arxiv.org/abs/2102.12349)
+Topological types of actions on curves [arXiv:2207.00981](http://arxiv.org/abs/2207.00981)

 [CGP2] D. Conti, A. Ghigi, R. Pignatelli.
 Some evidence for the Coleman-Oort conjecture. [arXiv:2102.12349](http://arxiv.org/abs/2102.12349)